Speaker Nancy Pelosi has tested positive for COVID

 Breakthrough infections have hit Washington hard in recent days, with vaccinated lawmakers and leaders announcing positive coronavirus cases.
 On Wednesday, Attorney General Merrick Garland, Commerce Secretary Gina Raimondo and Reps.
 Adam Schiff and Joaquin Castro announced they'd all tested positive.

 Pelosi, 82, attended an event at the White House on Wednesday with President Biden and other House and Senate leaders.
-The White House on Thursday said Biden tested negative on Wednesday night and is not considered a close contact of Pelosi as defined by the CDC.
+The White House on Thursday said Biden tested negative on Wednesday night and is not considered a close contact of Pelosi as defined by the Centers for Disease Control and Prevention.
 Biden will continue to test regularly.

 Pelosi is vaccinated and boosted against COVID-19.
 Her diagnosis makes her the highest-profile U.S. government official to contract the coronavirus since former President Donald Trump, who tested positive in October 2020.